 The popularity of that series kept growing well into the seventies, as did the car itself.
 It peaked at 223.9 inches (5,687 mm) in the mid-seventies, tipping the scales at two and a half tons (2,270 kg) and offering engines up to 460 cubic inches (7,536 cc).
 Smog controls meant that even the big engine made only a meager 197 net horsepower (147 kW), so no LTD was fast, but that was never the point.

-In 1977 Ford also applied the much-loved nameplate to its midsize models, creating the short-lived intermediate LTD II.
+In 1977, Ford also applied the much-loved nameplate to its midsize models, creating the short-lived intermediate LTD II.
 The full-size LTD soldiered on for a few more years as Ford advertising tried vainly to make a selling point of its undiminished girth.
 A downsized version, riding the now-familiar Panther platform, arrived for 1979.
-The trusty LTD nameplate survived until 1991, becoming the LTD Crown Victoria after 1986.
-By then its original luxury connotations had become rather diluted, but it still had its fans.
+It was renamed LTD Crown Victoria in 1983, when Ford also applied the LTD name to a new downsized Fox-platform model.
+By the time the trusty LTD name was finally retired in 1991, its original luxury connotations had become rather diluted, but it still had its fans.

 If the Ford LTD doesn’t exactly make sense to modern eyes — five hundred bucks for better upholstery and armrests? — we certainly can’t say that Iacocca was wrong about the tastes of the market.
 Even the most mundane econobox can be ordered with features that were once reserved for high-end luxury cars.
 Today, you can order leather upholstery on a Toyota Corolla, so perhaps we shouldn’t point too many fingers at the LTD and its “panty cloth”…